chetansinghsajwan/notes/fhs/fhs.md

 # FHS

-It stands for Filesystem Heirarchy Standard.
+It stands for Filesystem Hierarchy Standard.

 It is being managed by Linux Foundation as of 2025 Feb.